Amin-tech99/Sanad-mauriAI/replit.md

 2. **Template Creation**: Admins define instruction templates for different task types
 3. **Work Packet Generation**: Admins create work packets by combining sources and templates
 4. **Task Assignment**: Work items are automatically or manually assigned to translators
-5. **Translation Work**: Translators complete assigned tasks in the workspace
+5. **Translation Work**: Translators complete assigned tasks in the workspace with consistency suggestions
 6. **Quality Assurance**: QA leads review submitted work and approve or reject with feedback
 7. **Data Export**: Approved work items can be exported in multiple formats (JSONL, CSV)

+## Key Features

+### Hassaniya Consistency System
+- **Auto-Suggestions**: As translators type Arabic words, approved Hassaniya terms appear as suggestions
+- **Smart Detection**: System detects when translators are typing Arabic text and shows relevant approved terms
+- **Click to Insert**: Translators can click on suggestions to insert approved terms automatically
+- **Frequency Tracking**: Terms are tracked by usage frequency to show most relevant suggestions first
+- **Admin Management**: Admins can add and manage approved terms through dedicated interface
+- **Context Support**: Terms can include context and categories for disambiguation

 ## External Dependencies